NBDsoftware/deep_cartograph/README.md

 +++ assertion failed: m[1]<=m[2]*onePlusEpsilon
 ```

 This is related to how PLUMED reads the lattice vector information from the input files.
 Might be a problem specific to AMBER, see [discussion](https://groups.google.com/g/plumed-users/c/k6QoUu5LGoE/m/uzt4VGooCAAJ?utm_medium=email&utm_source=footer).
-Try to change the PLUMED version or convert the trajectory to a different format.
+In some cases it can be solved **converting the trajectory to pdb format** and then **erasing the CRYST record**.
+Otherwise try to change the PLUMED version or convert the trajectory to a different format.